The TMF Standard Model (fka the TMF Reference Model)

 Why Sponsors Should Care

-Even if you don’t use the CDISC TMF Reference Model word-for-word, it shapes the expectations of your partners and inspectors.
+Even if you don’t use the TMF Standard Model (fka the TMF Reference Model) word-for-word, it shapes the expectations of your partners and inspectors.
 For sponsors, it’s a way to:

 At Just in Time GCP, we’ve seen firsthand how aligning with the model improves TMF health and helps sponsors build confidence ahead of inspection.
 That’s why we’ve built tools like our eTMF Health Assessment and insights on Records vs. Documents under ICH E6(R3) to help sponsors apply the model in practice.